-The Ninth Circuit identifies two types of fair use - classic and nominative.
+The Ninth Circuit identifies two types of fair use—classic and nominative.
 Cairns v.
 Franklin Mint Co., 292 F.3d 1139, 1150 (9th Cir.
 2002) (“We distinguish two types of fair use: ‘classic fair use,’ in which ‘the defendant has used the plaintiff’s mark to describe the defendant’s own product,’ and ‘nominative fair use,’ in which the defendant has used the plaintiff’s mark ‘to describe the plaintiff’s product’ for the purpose of, for example, comparison to the defendant’s product.”).
 See Instruction 15.25 (Defenses—Nominative Fair Use).

 The elements of the classic fair use defense set out in this instruction are drawn from: Cairns, 292 F.3d at 1150-51 (noting that to establish a classic fair use defense under 15 U.S.C. § 1115, a defendant must prove: “1.
 Defendant’s use of the term is not as a trademark or service mark; 2.
 Defendant uses the term ‘fairly and in good faith’; and 3.
-[Defendant uses the term] “[o]nly to describe” its goods or services.”); see also Horphag Rsch.
+[Defendant uses the term] ‘[o]nly to describe’ its goods or services.”); see also Horphag Rsch.
 Ltd. v.
 Pellegrini, 337 F.3d 1036, 1041 (9th Cir.
 2003).

 The first element of the instruction reflects the limitation of the statute, requiring that the mark at issue be descriptive.
 The classic fair use defense applies only when the trademark at issue has both a primary meaning and a secondary meaning.
-Horphag, 337 F.3d at 1041 (“The classic fair use defense ‘applies only to marks that possess both a primary meaning and a secondary meaning–and only when the mark is used in its primary descriptive sense rather than its secondary trademark sense.’” (quoting Brother Records, Inc. v.
+Horphag, 337 F.3d at 1041 (“The classic fair use defense ‘applies only to marks that possess both a primary meaning and a secondary meaning—and only when the mark is used in its primary descriptive sense rather than its secondary trademark sense.’” (quoting Brother Records, Inc. v.
 Jardine, 318 F.3d 900, 905-06 (9th Cir.
 2003))).